ur369eth/ur369.eth/README.md

 ### Wrapping Tokens and Coins

-**_Definition:_** Locking Tokens or Coins and receiving uToken(s) which is/are equal in numbers to respective tokens or coins.
+**_Definition:_** Locking Tokens or Coins and receiving urToken(s) which is/are equal in numbers to respective tokens or coins.
 For example: user want to wrap 10 USDT, he will enter 10 USDT and our smart contract will take 10 USDT from user and mint 10 uUSDT tokens in account of user.

 **_Procedure_**

 - Enter desired amount to be wrapped
 - System will check that this is new user or not.
 In case of new user system will ask him to create a password and he will be provided at time a recovery phrase which will be only shown once and will be used by the user to recover his password in case of forgot password.
 In case of already registered user, system will just only show the form to take user desired amount of token or coin to be wrapped.
 - Smart contract will save user password and recovery phrase.
-- Smart contract will mint amount of respective uTokens in account of user.
+- Smart contract will mint amount of respective urTokens in account of user.
 - User can come and unwrap it any time.

 ### Un-Wrapping Tokens and Coins